ministryofjustice/moj-frontend/docs/components/spinner-progress-indicator/_designs.md

 ### Contribute prototypes and Figma links

-If you have design files that are relevant to this component you can add them to the [Github discussion]({{ githuburl }}).
+If you have design files that are relevant to this component you can add them to the [GitHub discussion]({{ githuburl }}).
 This helps other people to use it in their service.